 Beyond gaining greater visibility into the automotive manufacturing process, once they have their vehicles, 88% of consumers and 86% of fleet managers want to understand how the data from their vehicles will be used by the automotive ecosystem.
 After a vehicle purchase, 83% of consumers and 84% of fleet managers expect ownership and control of the data their vehicle generates.

 Automotive Supply Chain Visibility

 A majority of consumers and fleet managers (80%) want end-to-end visibility during the manufacturing process.
-However, only about three-in-10 automotive industry decision-makers say they will prioritise connecting real-time data systems to enable a holistic view of operations and increase visibility across production and throughout the supply chain over the next five years.
+However, only about three-in-10 automotive industry decision-makers say they will prioritize connecting real-time data systems to enable a holistic view of operations and increase visibility across production and throughout the supply chain over the next five years.

 About one-third of original equipment manufacturers (OEMs) said autonomous mobile robots (AMRs), RFID, rugged handheld mobile computers and scanners as well as industrial machine vision will improve supply chain management while about one-third of suppliers cite mobile barcode label/thermal printers, wearable computers and location technology as the technologies to do so.

-Overall, seven-in-10 automotive industry decision-makers agree digital transformation is a strategic priority for their organisation.
+Overall, seven-in-10 automotive industry decision-makers agree digital transformation is a strategic priority for their organization.
 In the next five years, they anticipate expanding their use of technology with 47% focused on additive manufacturing/3D printing and 45% on supply chain planning solutions.

 KEY REGIONAL FINDINGS